duhon/magento-docker/README.md

 ### Configuration

-    MAGENTO_PATH=/magento/magento-docker-install    # local directory to clone repos into RECLONE=no                                      # flag indicate whether do re-clon of all repos or no MAGENTO_EDITION=EE                              # EE|B2B
+    MAGENTO_PATH=~/projects/livesearch/reposl       # local directory to clone repos into RECLONE=yes                                     # flag indicate whether do re-clon of all repos or no, set yes to clone at first time
+    MAGENTO_EDITION=CE                              # CE|EE|B2B
     Notices:

 ### Project install